xaionaro-go/echox/website/content/middleware/logger.md

   // Skipper defines a function to skip middleware.
   Skipper Skipper

-  // Tags to constructed the logger format.
+  // Tags to construct the logger format.
   //
   // - time_unix
   // - time_unix_nano